maraujo/pySocialWatcher/README.md

 # pySocialWatcher
 ### A Social Data Collector from Facebook Marketing API

-#### If this package helps your research somehow, please reference this paper:
+#### If this package helps your research somehow, reference this paper:

 ```
 @inproceedings{araujo2017facebook,